robinhood-suite/robinhood4/rbh-find-lustre/README.rst

 Lustre.
 More specifically, we define the following directives:
  - '%E': to print the expiration date of the entry
  - '%e': to print the expiration attribute as set by the user
+ - '%I': to print the ID of an entry in base64

 Examples
 --------